ChapelR/serious/docs/guide.md

 ## Installation

-If you know what NPM is and how to handle it, installing Serious is as simple as `npm i serious-ficiton -g `.
-If that made no sense to you, don't sweat it, just go [here](https://github.com/ChapelR/serious-npm/releases), find the latest release, and download the appropriate zip file for your operating system under its assets.
+Go [here](https://github.com/ChapelR/serious-npm/releases), find the latest release, and download the appropriate zip file for your operating system under "assets."
 Once you have the file, unzip it.
 The only thing you really need is the `serious.exe` file (on Windows, on other systems, the file extension may be different).
-If you know how to edit the environment variables on your computer, you can set up Serious to work globally on your machine, but if you don't, again, don't sweat it.

 Create a new folder where you want to make your story.
 Make sure the folder is empty.
 Drop the `serious.exe` file into it.
 You'll now need to open a command window in that folder.
 The easiest way to do that on a Windows machine is to press `Alt + D`, type `CMD` and then press `enter`.